marcalva/ambimux/README.md

 VCF file `$vcf_out`.
-This filtering removes multiallelic SNPs, includes only samples present in `$sfile`, updates the allele frequencies, removes monomorphic SNPs, normalizes SNPs to a reference genome (so that the reference allele matches the reference sequence in the fasta file), merges multiallic SNPs, and again removes multiallelic SNPs.
+This filtering removes multiallelic SNPs, includes only samples present in `$sfile`, updates the allele frequencies, removes monomorphic SNPs, normalizes SNPs to a reference genome (so that the reference allele matches the reference sequence in the fasta file), merges multiallelic SNPs, and again removes multiallelic SNPs.
 The last step annotates SNP IDs by their position and alleles, and this step can be skipped if original IDs are desired.
 Be careful with strand issues, as these are not fixed here.